samhstn/website/infra/README.md

 Account: samhstn-root
 Role: SamhstnRoot
-Display Name: root
+Display Name: samhstn-root

 For admin access to the `aws+samhstn@samhstn.com` account, we need to switch roles to:

 Account: samhstn
 Role: Admin
-Display Name: admin
+Display Name: samhstn-admin

 ### Configure our AWS CLI